-Other than as set out below, as at March 15, 2018, there is no indebtedness outstanding of any current or former director, executive officer or employee of the Corporation or any of its subsidiaries which is owing to the Corporation or any of its subsidiaries or to another entity which is the subject of a guarantee, support agreement, letter of credit or other similar arrangement or understanding provided by the Corporation or any of its subsidiaries, entered into in connection with a purchase of securities or otherwise.
+Other than as set out below, as at March 1, 2020, there is no indebtedness outstanding of any current or former director, executive officer or employee of the Corporation or any of its subsidiaries which is owing to the Corporation or any of its subsidiaries or to another entity which is the subject of a guarantee, support agreement, letter of credit or other similar arrangement or understanding provided by the Corporation or any of its subsidiaries, entered into in connection with a purchase of securities or otherwise.

 AGGREGATE INDEBTEDNESS (\$)

 Purpose To the Corporation or its Subsidiaries To Another Entity

-HIIG Share purchases \$4,355,917 (1) nil
+HIIG Share purchases \$3,498,417(1) nil

-Other nil nil
+Other \$150,000 (2) nil

-(1) Represents \$3,462,325 loaned by HIIG for purchases of shares of common stock of HIIG (the "HIIG Shares") pursuant to the Employee Share Purchase Program of HIIG ("HIIG ESPP") and \$893,592 loaned by HIIG for purchases of HIIG Shares outside of the HIIG ESPP.
+- (1) Represents \$2,617,884 loaned by HIIG for purchases of shares of common stock of HIIG (the "HIIG Shares") pursuant to the Employee Share Purchase Program of HIIG ("HIIG ESPP") and \$880,533 loaned by HIIG for purchases of HIIG Shares outside of the HIIG ESPP. - (2) Represents a personal loan for an employee of HIIG.